raeinsoltani/raeinsoltani/README.md

-# Hey there! 👋
+# Hey there!

 I'm Raein, a computer engineering student passionate about coding and problem-solving.
-Currently exploring site reliability engineering.
+Currently exploring [ Site Reliability Engineering <> Golang <> DevOps ]

 ## About Me

 - 💻 Passionate about programming.
-- 🎭 Enthusiastic theater-goer.
 - 🎵 Groove to psychedelic rock and Persian hip hop.
 - 🌃 Night stroller.
 - 🎉 Enjoy socializing and raving.